Getting The Compensation You Deserve After a Charleston Car Crash

 In West Virginia, you can recover both special damages and general damages.

-Special damages (also known as economic damages) are damages that are financial in nature such as medical bills, lost wages and damage to your vehicle.
+Special damages (also known as economic damages) are damages that are financial such as medical bills, lost wages, and damage to your vehicle.
+You can also recover money for lost wages, reduced earning capacity, and other expenses such as renovations to your home to accommodate a disability.

-General damages refer to losses that are not financial in nature but nonetheless have a significant impact on your life.
+General damages (also referred to as non-economic damages) refer to losses that are not financial but have a significant impact on your life.
 These losses include physical pain and suffering, mental anguish, emotional distress, disfigurement, loss of enjoyment of life, inconvenience, the permanence of injury & annoyance.
+These losses don’t come with an invoice or bill but are incredibly important as part of your car accident settlement.

 General damages are usually the largest component of your personal injury settlement or award.
 General damages are highly personal to you and the effect the injury has had on your life.
 For example, for a new mother, a back injury may mean that you are unable to pick up your child.
 For a runner, it may mean that you are no longer able to do the thing you enjoy.
 It takes an experienced attorney to help document your general damages claim and secure the maximum compensation.
 It helps to keep a personal journal to help document how the injury has affected your daily life.